JellyRollJunior/leet-code-journal/README.md

 * Validate Binary Search Tree
     * REDO -> easy in principle but the concept is kinda hard to get
     * Do iterative and recursive solution
+* Kth Smallest Element in a BST
+    * REDO -> Good question to test elegant clean code
+    * I thought of the algorithm but it was so hacky and I re ran it so many times.
+FUCK
+    * I CAN THINK OF THE ALGORITHM BUT I NEED MORE PRACTICE CODING

 # First Time 12/20/2021